 Thank you again for this service and all of the excellent information you provide.

 Your desire to help others is commendable.
-As the clinical use of egg donation is a relatively new phenomenon, there is not yet halachic consensus on this procedure.
-There is thus debate as to whether the status of the child is based on the egg donor, the woman carrying the child, or both.
-This answer to that question is important for deciding whether a Jewish egg donor (not closely related to either spouse) or a non-Jewish donor should be used.
+With egg donation there is halachic debate as to whether the religious status of the child is based on the egg donor, the woman carrying the child, or both.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 For further questions or comments:

 The Nishmat Women's Health and Halacha Site is a public service of Nishmat, The Jeanie Schottenstein Center for Advanced Torah Study for Women.
 This project and others like it are made possible by contributions from people like you.
 If you have benefited from the service, and wish to enable us to help others, click here to donate.